Consider tax when setting your income goal

 For example - If the information you provide to the Lifestyle planner suggests you need an income of £34,357.50 e.g. £12,570 tax free and £21,787.50 at basic rate (20% - £4,357.50) = £34,357.50 target income.
 These figures are based on a 'rest of the UK' taxpayer.
 The figures would be different for a Scottish taxpayer.

-This information is based on our understanding of current, taxation law and HM Revenue & Customs (HMRC) practice, which may change.
+This information is based on our understanding of current taxation law and HM Revenue & Customs practice, which may change.
+The value of any tax relief will depend on individual circumstances, which may change.

-Current Scottish tax rates and bands are available below:
+Current Scottish Income Tax rates and bands are available below:

 https://www.gov.uk/scottish-income-tax